Heze-Sapience/About_Toluwase_Fatoki/README.md

 - ADMET and PBPK modeling
 - In silico pharmacology and toxicology
 - Computational exploration of biochemical pathways
-- Application of machine learning in structural biology
+- Application of machine learning in structural biology and drug discovery

 ---